WeblateOrg/weblate/docs/user/checks.rst

 which counts each plural form is being used.

-Not filling in some plural forms will lead to showing no text in the application in case this plural would be displayed.
+Not filling in some plural forms will lead to showing no text in the application in the event the plural would be displayed.

 .. _check-same-plurals:

 Same plurals
 ~~~~~~~~~~~~

-Some plural forms are translated same.
+Some plural forms are translated the same.
 In most languages the plural forms have
 to be different, that's why this feature is actually used.

 .. _check-inconsistent: